-Step 3: Move in - Nau mai ki tō kāinga!
+Step 3: Move in - Nau mai ki tō kāinga.

-Once you have your keys, then you are able to find your room and move in!
+Once you have your keys, you can find your room and move in!
 Make the place feel like home and be sure to check in with your Taurima.

 Immunisation

 Living in a Hall means living with a large community of other students and staff.
 Immunisations help protect our community and UniLodge encourages all residents to be immunised (unless for a medical reason you cannot receive a vaccination).